mmcasetti/mphil-thesis/current/thesis-outline.md

 Path on Gale Strings // Cyclic polytopes - without labels

 ### The Lemke-Howson Algorithm and Parity
+new outline:
+* almost completely labeled GS
+* LH for Gale
+* even no of CLGS
+- holds for d odd too (?)
+- not for GS in general
+* examples (by pf thm that GS + label => unique, ex show that converse not true)

 Lemke-Howson for Gale // on Poly - we add labels